yellobyte/ESP32-DevBoards-Getting-Started/README.md

 The project configuration file has sections (each denoted by a [header]) and one or multiple key/value pairs within the sections.
 Lines beginning with ";" are ignored and may be used to provide comments.
 The file platformio.ini is explained in more detail [here](https://docs.platformio.org/en/stable/projectconf/index.html).

+Different examples might require different build options, so always have a look at the platformio.ini file for relevant infos.

-Some very useful settings (for more experienced programmers) deserve to be mentioned here.
+Some very useful general settings (for more experienced programmers) deserve to be mentioned here.
 1) Forces builds to use older platform packages and/or frameworks instead of the newest one.
 ```c
 ;platform = espressif32